What are the legal requirements to be married in Australia?

 - if you have been married previously, you must show your Divorce Decree Absolute or Death Certificate of your previous spouse.
 The Attorney General's Department website has more information for couples who are about to get married.

-Rehearsals help to fine tune the script and clarify the ‘when, where and why’.
-It is preferable that all people participating in the wedding ceremony attend the rehearsal if they are in town at the time – this includes the bridal party, readers, those involved in the giving away and the person you have chosen to operate your recorded music (if applicable).
+A wedding ceremony rehearsal helps to fine tune the script and clarify the ‘when, where and why’ for all parties invloved.
+It is preferable that all people participating in the wedding ceremony attend the rehearsal if they are in town at the time – this includes the wedding attendants, readers, those involved in the giving away and the person you have chosen to operate your recorded music (if applicable).
 The rehearsal ideally takes place 1-2 weeks before the wedding, and preferably not immediately after the buck’s or hen’s night.

 My service fees are dependant on: the type of ceremony (for example, a commitment ceremony costs less than a marriage ceremony because there are no legal requirements), time of year (peak vs off-peak), location of the wedding (within or outside of the Adelaide metropolitan area) and the complexity of the ceremony (registry style vs full wedding with bridal party, personalised vows, readings, rehearsal etc.).
 Please email me at firstname.lastname@example.org with your ceremony date, time, venue and any other particulars and I can give you an appropriate indication of cost.

-How long will our wedding ceremony go for?
+How long does a civil wedding ceremony usually go for?

-Most civil marriage ceremonies last between 10-15 minutes with an extra 5-7 minutes for the signing of the register and certificates.
-Your ceremony may be shorter or longer depending on the content you would like to include but generally, allowing 30 minutes from start to finish is a good guide.
+Most civil marriage ceremonies last between 10-20 minutes with an extra 5-7 minutes for the signing of the register and certificates.
+Your wedding ceremony may be shorter or longer depending on the content you would like to include but generally, allowing 30 minutes from start (the processional) to finish (the recessional) is a good guide.

-Creating wedding, renewal of vows and commitment ceremonies that are unique and relevant is my speciality.
+Creating wedding ceremonies that are unique and relevant is my speciality.
 If you have set plans about what you would like to include and/or say, I am happy to accommodate your wishes but alternatively, if you don't have any idea, I have the resources and experience guide you along the way.
 We'll work it out together.